pop-os/docs/src/manage-apps/manage-repos-repoman.md

 - **Restricted** - Proprietary drivers and components that are not open source
 - **Universe** - Free and open-source software that is community maintained
-- **Multiverse** - Software restricted by copy write or legal reasons
+- **Multiverse** - Software restricted by copyright or legal reasons

 ![Official Sources Tab](/images/manage-repos/official-sources-tab.png)